Stomow/Landing-Page---The-Odin-Project/README.md

 # Landing-Page---The-Odin-Project
-All the amazing artwork used on this landing page is from [Guweiz](https://x.com/ttguweiz)
+I created a landing page to show all the amazing artwork made by[Guweiz](https://x.com/ttguweiz)